young1062/dimension_reduction/index.md

 <h2> Course Philosophy </h2>

 Dimension reduction is a vast field comprised of many goals, assumptions, and algorithms.
-Often the background material relevant to a specific algorithm relies on more advanced (graduate) level analysis.
-However, this class is targeted at upper level undergraduate students.
+Often, the background material relevant to a specific algorithm relies on more advanced (graduate) level analysis.
+However, this class is targeted at upper level undergraduate students and assumes familiarity with multivariate statistics and undergraduate linear algebra.
 The goal of this course is not to provide a complete summary of existing methods or software packages.
 Rather, using mostly linear algebra, probability, and some coding in R,  selected techniques are explored and their strengths/weaknesses are discussed.
 This course focuses largely on a geometrical perspective of dimension reduction algorithms and the curious and often surprising nature of high-dimensional data.
+In addition to 7 homework assignments and a midterm, students are tasked with writing a term paper exploring the details of a dimension reduction technique not covered in the class.

 <h2> Acknowledgements and References </h2>